lcomstive/LeGS/Samples~/Tutorial/Assets/Tutorial 3/Tutorial3.md

 Similar to [C# events](https://docs.microsoft.com/en-us/dotnet/standard/events/) and [UnityEvent](https://docs.unity3d.com/ScriptReference/Events.UnityEvent.html)s, [LEGS events](@ref LEGS.LEGEventArgs) can be [registered](@ref LEGS.EventManager#Register), [subscribed](@ref LEGS.EventManager#Subscribe<T>) and [published](@ref LEGS.EventManager#Publish<T>) using the [EventManager](@ref LEGS.EventManager).

+> You can follow the *LeGS* [installation guide](@ref Installation) if the package is not already in your project.
+>
+> Sample project files can be imported with the package, but are not necessary to follow this tutorial.

 ## Listening to events

 A simple class that listens to entity death events might look like the following